-Craig could feel his eyes getting wide but he couldn’t control them.
+Craig could feel his eyes widen, but he couldn’t control them.
 “That—” He cleared his throat. “—would be fine.”
-He stared at Jessie’s blue eyes.
-“It’s just I’m so much older and not your type and I thought you wouldn’t want to.”
+He stared at Jesse’s blue eyes.
+“It’s just, I’m so much older and not your type, and I thought you wouldn’t want to.”

-Jessie cocked his head.“How do you know my type?”
+Jesse cocked his head.
+“How do you know my type?”